-S&P's credit ratings for long-term debt instruments range from AAA to D. S&P's BB+ rating is non-investment grade.
-Ongoing uncertainties or exposure to adverse business, financial, or economic conditions could lead to a company's inadequate capacity to meet financial commitments on its obligations.
-Ratings designations may be modified by the addition of a plus or minus to indicate relative standing within the BB category.
-A plus or minus designation indicates the debt's relative standing within the BB category.
-S&P's rating outlook assesses the potential direction that a rating may be headed over the immediate to longer-term, with outlooks falling into one of five categories: "positive", "negative", "stable", "developing" or "not meaningful".
-A positive outlook indicates improving credit metrics are expected and a rating may be raised in the intermediate to long term.
+S&P's credit ratings for long-term debt instruments range from AAA to D. S&P's BBB- rating is investment grade.
+An obligation rated BBB exhibits adequate protection parameters.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments on the obligation.
+A plus or minus designation indicates the debt's relative standing within the BBB category.
+S&P's rating outlook assesses the potential direction that a rating may be headed over the intermediate term, which is generally up to two years for investment grade and generally up to one year for speculative grade, with outlooks falling into one of four categories: "positive", "negative", "stable" or "developing".
+A stable outlook indicates credit metrics are expected to remain stable, and a rating is not likely to change in the intermediate term.